Zilfina Rubio Ames

 Master’s Student

 He is a graduate student researcher at the University of Georgia under the guidance of Dr. Zilfina Rubio Ames and Dr. Angelos Deltsidis.
 Amit is currently working on the use of a photoselective device and postharvest quality in the blueberry production system.
-Prior to coming to UGA, he worked as a research intern at Conservation international.
-Amit completed his Masters’s in global food and agricultural business from the University of Adelaide, Australia, and did id bachelor’s in B.Sc.
+Prior to coming to UGA, he worked as a research intern at Conservation International.
+Amit completed his Masters’s in global food and agricultural business from the University of Adelaide, Australia, and did his bachelor’s in B.Sc.
 Agriculture Honours from India.

 Natalia Espinoza